Chandler, Vescovi lead No. 18 Tennessee past UT-Martin 90-62

 - Oops!Something went wrong.Please try again later.

-KNOXVILLE, Tenn.
-(AP) Kennedy Chandler and Santiago Vescovi each scored 20 points, leading No. 18 Tennessee to a 90-62 season-opening win over Tennessee-Martin on Tuesday night.
+KNOXVILLE, Tenn.- Kennedy Chandler and Santiago Vescovi each scored 20 points, leading No. 18 Tennessee to a 90-62 season-opening win over Tennessee-Martin on Tuesday night.

 Chandler shot 7 for 10 from the field and had four assists.
 Vescovi, a holdover from last season, tied a career high with six 3-pointers.